-The Javascript uncaught SyntaxError: Undefined label <<label name here>>
+The Javascript uncaught SyntaxError: Undefined label <<label name here>> might happen because one of the following reasons.

 1. No other code is allowed the label declaration and its loop